No. 1 Gonzaga blows out Pepperdine 100-74 in WCC semifinals

 The Waves (16-18) were led by Colbey Ross, who scored a game-high 20 points.
 Eric Cooper Jr. added 16 points, while Jade Smith had 14.

+“Gonzaga’s really good,” Pepperdine coach Lorenzo Romar said.
+“I know I’m stating the obvious, but I’ve been a head coach for 22 years, and was an assistant at UCLA that won a national championship and I just told my team, ‘I know what that looks like.’
+They’re really good.”

-After falling behind 8-6 early, the Bulldogs erupted for a 23-5 run to seize control.
+After falling behind 8-6, the Bulldogs erupted for a 23-5 run to seize control.

 Gonzaga, which closed as 24½-point favorite, never relinquished its double-digit lead after pulling ahead 24-13 with 9:40 left in the first half.

-The Bulldogs got a boost from the return of Killian Tillie, who played for the first time since he suffered a partially torn ligament in his right foot in early February.
-Tillie was 3 for 4 from the field in the first half, all 3-pointers.
+The Bulldogs got a boost from the return of Killian Tillie, who played for the first time since partially tearing a ligament in his right foot in early February.
+Tillie was 3 for 4 from the field in the first half, all 3-pointers, contributing during two separate scoring runs.

+Few said Tillie’s 5-on-5 practice time had been limited all week, and admittedly was winded after playing just 15 minutes.

+“In my mind that was kind of the two runs I wanted him to have, and now we can keep building on that,” Few said.
+“And obviously we need to see how the plantar fascia reacts to going tonight.
+It sounded good after he came off the bench.”

-Gonzaga opened the second half on a 32-12 run to put the game out of reach.
+Gonzaga didn’t waste any time in the second half, as it opened with a 17-5 run, and increased that streak to 32-12 to put the game out of reach.

+After shooting 58.6 percent in the first half, the Bulldogs were 20 for 33 (60.6 percent) from the field over the final 20 minutes.

 BIG PICTURE